 vk::endCommandBuffer(commandBuffer);

-We follow by updating number of local workgroups for the next measurement.
+Then, we update number of local workgroups for the next measurement.
 If the previous measurement time is shorter than 2ms, we just multiply number of local workgroups by 10.
 Otherwise, we compute ratio and try to target 20ms measurement.
 Vulkan specification tells us that at least 65535 local workgroups is supported in each of X, Y, and Z dimensions.
 So, we cap each dimension to 10'000 to avoid exceeding the limit:

 // update number of local workgroups